 Thank you for your interest in applying for a Resident Adviser (RA) position at Clark University.
 We believe that being a Resident Adviser is one of the most challenging and rewarding experiences that Clark can offer you.
-The information contained in this packet will allow you to think critically about the Resident Adviser position and prepare for the application process.
-If you should have any further questions, please do not hesitate to email Jessica Donovan, Assistant Director of Residential Life; call us at 508-793-7453; stop by our office; or talk to your Hall Director or Area Coordinator.
+The information contained on this website and in the Job Description below will allow you to think critically about the Resident Adviser position and prepare for the application process.
+If you should have any further questions, please do not hesitate to email Sarah Bergeron, Assistant Director of Residential Life; call us at 508-793-7453; stop by our office; or talk to your Hall Director or Area Coordinator.
 Before you read further, you should take the time to familiarize yourself with the RA Job Description.

 RA Selection Timeline

 - Tuesday, December 2, 2014: Applications available online